Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/publishing/citing.md

 ## Additional Requirements

-- Include relevant grant numbers
+- Include relevant grant numbers for specific equipment
 - Include technical details of equipment used in methods section